harshinioruganti/BeRealClone/README.md

-# Project 6 - BeRealClone
+# Project 5 and 6 - BeRealClone

 Submitted by: Harshini Oruganti